Qwiery/Qwiery-Babble/docs/LanguageManual.md

 tags are labels you can attach to entities which help to organize your info.
 Some tags are automatically created and you can see all your tags by means of the `get:tags:` command:

 > [get: tags:](/?q=get:tags:) or simply [tags:](/?q=tags:)
-> _a clickable list of tags is displayed_

 You can add a tag by means of

 > [add:tag: MyNewTag](/?q=add:tag:MyNewTag)
-> The tag has been added.

 <img src="http://www.qwiery.com/wp-content/uploads/2016/07/DragDropTag.png" class="activeThumb"/>